kalee325/SpyApp/README.md

 # SpyApp

-SpyApp is an IOS App contains with 4 differents encode and decode functions.
+SpyApp is an IOS App contains 4 different encode and decode functions.